Clematis Brook station: History

 In 1952, the B&M abandoned the duplicate Central Mass tracks during a grade separation project at Waverley.
 After the track consolidation, the Central Mass Branch diverged from the Fitchburg mainline just west of Clematis Brook.
-By the time the MBTA began subsidizing service in 1965, Clematis Brook was no longer served by the single Central Mass Branch round trip (which was discontinued in 1971).
-Like nearby Beaver Brook station, Clematis Brook was only served by a handful of rush hour trips.
+Central Mass Branch trains ceased serving the station between 1957 and 1962.
+The MBTA began subsidizing service in 1965.
+The remaining Central Mass Branch service was discontinued in 1971.
+Like nearby Beaver Brook station, Clematis Brook was only served by a handful of rush hour Fitchburg Line trips.
 The two stations were closed in June 1978, along with Winchester Highlands station on the Lowell Line, due to poor ridership.

-No remains of the station are present.
+The Mass Central Rail Trail—Wayside was extended east to Beaver Street in 2023.